Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Experiments

-\paragraph{Scaling} We first report the self speed-up of \trueparglobes on the sample of graphs from \textsc{NetRep} in dependence of $\nproc$ (\cref{fig:scaling-p-netrep-sample}).
+We first report the self speed-up of \trueparglobes on the sample of graphs from \textsc{NetRep} in dependence of $\nproc$ (\cref{fig:scaling-p-netrep-sample}).
 For larger graphs, the maximum speed-up ranges between $20$ and $30$ using $32$ to $64$ PUs.
 On the two smallest graphs, the work is likely too small to be efficiently parallelized (e.g. compare \cref{table:rt-netrep-sample}).
-An outlier is the largest graph (soc-twitter-mpi-sws); here, we expect the highest speed-up, but it is possible that a property of this graph, such as the high maximum degree, increases the runtime.
+An outlier is the largest graph (soc-twitter-mpi-sws); a likely explanation for the slightly low speed-up on this graph is that the highly skewed degree sequence increases the number of target dependencies and the synchronization overhead.

 To measure the influence of the graph properties on the runtime, we consider synthetic graphs.
-We first examine the influence of the \emph{density} of the graph, i.e. the average degree $\overline{d} = 2 m / n$.
-To this end, we benchmark \trueparglobes on graphs from \textsc{SynGnp} with various $n$ and edge probability $p = \overline{d} / (n - 1)$, and plot the runtime as a function of the average degree in \cref{fig:scaling-avg-d}.
-The density seems to have no significant effect on the runtime, even in the case where the average degree approaches the possible maximum $n - 1$ (bottom-right in the plot).
-Hence, the density of the graph does not seem to explain the variance in the speed-up we observed in \cref{fig:scaling-p-netrep-sample}.
-On the other hand, we can conclude that the algorithm offers a stable performance regardless of the density of the graph.
+We first consider graphs from \textsc{SynGnp} for various $n$ and $p$, and plot the runtime as a function of the average degree $\overline{d} = 2 m / n$ in \cref{fig:scaling-avg-d}.
+The edge probability $p$ seems to have no significant effect on the runtime, even in the case where the average degree approaches the possible maximum $n - 1$ (bottom-right in the plot).
+This is a consequence of \cref{thm:std-g-es-scales}.
+As $G(n,p)$ graphs are sufficiently close to regular with high probability, the number of rounds required to perform a global switch is constant regardless of $p$.

 Next, we consider power-law graphs from \textsc{SynPld} with degree exponent $3 \geq \gamma \geq~2.01$ to evaluate the influence of the degree distribution's skewness.
 Note that increasing $\gamma$ increases the number of edges even when fixing $n$, therefore we normalize the runtime by dividing by the number of edges.
 We report the runtime per edge as a function of $\gamma$ in \cref{fig:scaling-gamma}.
 We observe an effect both in $n$ and $\gamma$.
 For $n \geq 2^{26}$, the runtime on 64 PUs increases slightly as $\gamma$ approaches~$2$.
-A likely explanation is that a skewed degree sequence increases the amount of target dependencies\footnote{Recall that the probability of a target dependency on edge~$e~=~\{u, v\}$ depends on $\deg(u) \cdot \deg(v)$.}, which causes more synchronization overhead.
+This matches the analysis given for \cref{thm:std-g-es-scales2}: for graphs with a highly skewed degree sequence, most edge switches will attempt to create the same few edges, causing many target dependencies and more synchronization overhead.